brinkmanlab/globecorr/static/tutorial.md

 **Change what correlations are shown**

-- Change the correlation threshold for the globe by hovering over the `Globe Options` menu on the right hand side of the screen.
+- Change the correlation threshold for the globe by hovering over the `Globe Options` <i data-v-a48fe74c=“” class=“v-icon mdi mdi-tune” style=“background-color:#1976d2;color:white;“></i> menu on the right hand side of the screen.
 Use the slider to select your desired threshold.
 The visualization will update automatically.

 - To remove domains from the visualization, click on its location at the circumference.
 The correlation ribbons will disappear, but a small grey box will remain at the circumference representing the hidden domain should the user want to include those correlations again.